samin2668/CSCE-3444-proj/README.txt

 2. Run the main application by entering the following command in the terminal: python3 app.py

-3. Open a web browser and enter into the address bar: localhost:5000
+3. Open a web browser and enter into the address bar: localhost:5000 This will display the home page where the program begins